-AMES, Iowa – July 10, 2018 – The Iowa Transportation Commission (Commission) approved more than $1.6 million in funding to support five public transit projects.
-The projects are funded under the state Public Transit Infrastructure Grant Fund.
+AMES, Iowa – Sept.
+14, 2021 – At its meeting in Ames today, the Iowa Transportation Commission approved $1.5 million in funding to support six public transit projects.
+The projects are funded under the state Public Transit Infrastructure Grant Fund for new or improved facilities to support public transit services.

-“The Public Transit Infrastructure Grant Fund is a vital source of funding for public transit systems.
-This program enables transit systems to construct and maintain facilities that are critical to the operation of the system and maintenance of the vehicles and frees up other sources of funding to replace older vehicles and continue to meet the transportation needs of all Iowans.
-This year, we received applications for six projects.” said Ryan Ward, Transit Programs Administrator, Office of Public Transit, for the Iowa Department of Transportation.
+“The Public Transit Infrastructure Grant Program is an essential source of funding for urgent facility needs of Iowa’s public transit agencies.
+This program enables transit systems to construct, renovate, and maintain facilities that are critical to the safe and efficient operation of the systems and maintenance of transit vehicles,” said Sree Mitra, Transit Program Manager, Modal Transportation Bureau for the Iowa Department of Transportation.

 Public transit service is available in all 99 counties.
-It provides more than 27 million rides a year getting any Iowan where they need to go.
+It provides over 24 million rides a year getting the public where they need to go.
 Visit www.iowadot.gov/transit for more information on Iowa’s public transit systems, and stay connected with Iowa Public Transit on Facebook